Wellington: Culture

-Wellington's culture has been befamed across the world since the 1990s for being notably "cool", incongruous and influential given the city's relatively small size (near half a million).
+Owing to the work of Positively Wellington Tourism in marketing it as "the coolest little capital", the city has been injected into the global zeitgeist as exactly that.
 It has been traditionally acclaimed as New Zealand's "cultural and creative capital".
 The city is known for its coffee scene, with now-globally common foods and drinks such as the flat white perfected here.
 Wellington has a strong coffee culture – the city has more cafés per capita than New York City – and was pioneered by Italian and Greek immigrants to areas such as Mount Victoria, Island Bay and Miramar.
 Nascent influence is derived from Ethiopian migrants.
-Wellington's cultural vibrance and diversity is well-known across the world.
-It is New Zealand's second most ethnically diverse city, bested only by Auckland, and boasts a "melting pot" culture of significant minorities such as Malaysian, Italian, Dutch, Korean, Chinese, Greek, Indian, Samoan and indigenous Taranaki Whānui communities as a result.
-In particular, Wellington is noted for is contributions to art, cuisine and international filmmaking (with Avatar and The Lord of the Rings being largely produced in the city) among many other factors listed below.
+Wellington's ethnically diverse population also includes significant Malaysian, Italian, Dutch, Korean, Chinese, Greek, Indian, Samoan and indigenous Taranaki Whānui communities.
+Wellington is noted for is contributions to art, cuisine and international filmmaking (with Avatar and The Lord of the Rings being largely produced in the city) among many other factors listed below.
 The World of Wearable Arts (WOW) is an annual event that brings lots of visitors to Wellington every year.